MorelAntoine/Unity-Character-Mechanism/README.md

 The framework is divided into four main parts:

-- **Behaviour**: Define the behaviour of the character.
-Focus on managing the inputs (AI or Player) in order to control the character.
+- **Behaviour**: Define the behaviour of a character.
+Focus on managing the inputs (AI or Player) in order to control it.

-- **System**: Gather all the required components of the character and manage a motion state machine in order to move the character or trigger actions on the character.
+- **System**: Gather all the required components of a character and manage a motion state machine in order to move a character or trigger actions on a character.

 - **Motion *(Condition / State / Transition / Information)***:
 Integrated into the motion state machine, the condition define the